-Crunchy pan-toasted almonds with hints of spicy chili and zesty lime – these are positively addictive!
+Crunchy pan-toasted 10-minute Chili Lime Almonds with hints of spicy chili and zesty lime – these are positively addictive!
 So quick, easy, and healthy too!

 Say hello to my new favorite anytime-of-day-or-night snack.